How to stop the IRS from taking your tax refund

 Tax Refund Check and 1040

-As uncomfortable as this seems, it's not nearly as uncomfortable as waiting months for a tax refund only to receive notification from the IRS that you aren't getting one.
-I get it, times are tough and money is tight, but if you don't want to go through all of this, the easiest thing to do is to stay on top your debt as much as possible.
+As uncomfortable as this might be to deal with this type of issue up front, it's not nearly as uncomfortable as waiting months for a tax refund only to receive notification from the IRS that you aren't getting one.
+I get it – times are tough, and money is tight.
+But if you don't want any surprises come tax season, the easiest thing to do is to stay on top of your debt as much as possible.

 Do you owe money to the IRS or State?